 It is very common for parties to relocate following a divorce.
 However, relocation can become very difficult when Child Custody is involved.
 Parents hoping to rebuild their lives post-divorce feel as if they are entitled to relocate freely, while non-relocating parents feel that the relocation of the other parent would substantially inhibit their ability see their children and be involved in their lives.
 In order to address this issue, many jurisdictions utilize the best interests of the child standard, although it is not always clear how that is best determined.

 Questions About Child Custody and Visitation on Long Island?

 To learn more about what you need to know about Child Custody on Long Island, visit this page on Child Custody or contact us at 631-923-1910 for a complimentary consultation.

 Give Us a Call; We’re Here to Help Your Nassau, Suffolk, Long Island, NY Child Custody Case

-The Long Island Divorce and Family Law Attorneys at Robert E. Hornberger, Esq., P.C. are experienced divorce, family law and child custody attorneys.
+The Long Island Divorce and Family Law Attorneys at Hornberger Verbitsky, P.C. are experienced divorce, family law and child custody attorneys.
 If you have any question about your rights as a parent and child custody, we’re here to help.
 Give us a call at 631-923-1910 or fill out the short form on this page to schedule a free consultation where we can discuss the specifics of your case and help you determine how to best move forward.